 In 2019, K2 Planning prepared an analysis of the existing building conditions for all 13 Council owned assets.
 The analysis acknowledged that the current size and layout of many facilities severely restricts the current service function.
-The grading of facility conditions, use, opportunities and constraints has been considered in the preparation of this Masterplan.
+The grading of facility conditions, use, opportunities and constraints is identified in Appendix 2.
 Notably, many of the facilities currently rank highly in term of their building condition.
 Those that are in 'fair' to 'poor' condition include the Scout Hall and the Community Centre.